Keith Samples

 Keith Samples (born 1955 or 1956) is an American filmmaker and former syndication executive.

 He graduated in 1977 at the Texas Tech University and pursued a sports career.

 He was founder of the film and television production company Rysher Entertainment.
 He was originally senior vice president of Lorimar-Telepictures, before landing a job at Warner Bros.
 Television and Walt Disney Television to help them develop projects for syndication.

-During his time at Rysher Entertainment, he grew the company developing their own movie projects.
-On May 27, 1997, he resigned from Rysher Entertainment and pursue his own projects.
+During his time at Rysher Entertainment, he grew the company by developing their own movie projects.
+On May 27, 1997, he resigned from Rysher Entertainment to pursue his own projects.
 He went on to be a movie maker/television director/producer after leaving Rysher, starting his own production company to develop motion pictures and television shows.

 For a short period of time, in 2008, he worked at Media Rights Capital's television division.
-He infamously developed The CW's own Sunday night programming block under a time-lease agreement, but it flopped after a few viewings and poor ratings.
+He developed The CW's own Sunday night programming block under a time-lease agreement, but it flopped after a few viewings and poor ratings.
 He was fired after only a few months working at MRC.